ARMmaster17/watergrid-python/README.md

 ## Getting Started

-Creating an ETL pipeline wit Watergrid is as simple as:
+Creating an ETL pipeline with Watergrid is very easy.

+1. Install Python 3.7 or later (the last two stable releases are tested in GitHub Actions).
 1. Run `pip install watergrid`
-1. Paste the following code into a Python file:
+1. Paste the following code into a file named `main.py`:

 ```python
 from watergrid.pipelines import StandalonePipeline